-The RVQC algorithm is dependent on the ansatz being expressive enough to successfully complete all of the $N$ steps.
+The RVQC algorithm depends on the ansatz being expressive enough to successfully complete all of the $N$ steps.
 Meanwhile, it is expected that the required expressiveness will be varying with each step.
 An adaptive ansatz approach \cite{bilkis2022semiagnostic,grimsleyadaptiveansatz} thus seems like a natural extension of this work.

-Research have shown that for a wide class of parameterized quantum circuits, the probability of non-zero gradients vanishes exponentially in the number of qubits \cite{barrenplateusinquantumneuralnetworks}, meaning that one has to chose ansatzes with care.
+Research has shown that for a wide class of parameterized quantum circuits, the probability of non-zero gradients vanishes exponentially in the number of qubits \cite{barrenplateusinquantumneuralnetworks}, meaning that one has to choose ansatzes with care.
 Several ways to mitigate this problem have been proposed.
 For example, a cost function dependent on local observables will lead to only polynomially vanishing gradients if one uses an alternating layered ansatz composed of blocks forming local 2-designs, and the circuit depth does not exceed $\mathcal{O}(\log n)$ \cite{CostfunctionDependentBarrenPlateus}.
 It would be interesting to find out if such ansatzes can be flexible enough to compress deep quantum circuits.

 The RVQC algorithm aims to perform FISC, as opposed to FUMC.
 Note, however, that RVQC can easily be extended to the FUMC case by changing to the appropriate cost function.